 Central Coast Water Board Enforcement Priorities

-- Address high priority violations that pose an immediate and significant threat to water quality, or that have detrimental impacts to human health and/or the environment.
+- Address violations that pose an immediate and significant threat to water quality or result in significant detrimental impacts to human health and/or the environment.

 Current Enforcement Actions